BenjaminGuzman/BenjaminGuzman/README.md

 ### I'm a software developer and lifelong learner

-I love computer science 💻 and I'm really keen on 🐇 cybersec, 🧬 bioinformatics ⋀ mathematics.
+I like computer science 💻 but I'm also really keen on psychology 🧠

-I've worked on various projects as software developer and tester, but I like development much, much more!
+I've worked on various projects as software developer for quite some time

-I'm more of a **tool-agnostic problem solver** than a framework implementer or coder.
+I'm more of a **tool-agnostic problem solver** than a framework implementer or coder

 [//]: # (### I'm currently...)